jerickjoe111/launch-school/RB130/01_blocks/glossary.md

 If a method's implementation contains a `yield`, the method user can inject aditional code in the middle of the method execution without altering the method's definition.
 This provides a very handy extra flexibility to the method, hence one of the great advantages of using code blocks in Ruby.

 The `LocalJumpError` exception is raised when the method includes a `yield` and expects a block that was not provided in the method invocation.
 This error can be avoided by wrapping the `yield` call in a conditional, making use of the `Kernel#block_given?` method.
 This provides the flexibility for a method to work with and without a block.

-We can define block parameters in the block we provide to the method (between `|` after `{ `or `do`).
-Within the block, the parameter will be a _block local variable_, a special type of local variable whose scope is limited to the block.
-If we name a block parameter like a variable in scope when the block is defined, that outer variable will be _shadowed_ by the parameter of the same name, and we won't be able to access that outer variable from within the block.

 `yield` accepts an argument list that will be passed to the block, in which the block parameters will be assigned to the arguments passed in from the method, so they can work as block local variables within the block.
 These arguments can be mutated permanently by a destructive method inside the block like any other method.
 And it's important to remember as well that blocks (like `Proc` objects), contrary to _lambdas_ and methods, have _lenient arity_.